ValveSoftware/steam-for-linux/README.md

 If you encounter an issue while using Steam for Linux, first search the [issue list](https://github.com/ValveSoftware/steam-for-linux/issues) to see if it has already been reported.
 Include closed issues in your search.

-If you have encountered issues with a Source game (HL2:DM, HL2, HL2:EP1, HL2:EP2, TF2, DoD:S, CS:S), please visit our [Source issue list](https://github.com/ValveSoftware/Source-1-Games/issues), the same goes for GoldSrc-based games (HL, HL:BS, HL:OF, TFC, DoD, DMC, CS, CS:CZ or Ricochet) and the [halflife issue list](https://github.com/ValveSoftware/halflife/issues).
+If you have encountered issues with a Source game (HL2:DM, HL2, HL2:EP1, HL2:EP2, TF2, DoD:S, CS:S), please visit our [Source issue list](https://github.com/ValveSoftware/Source-1-Games/issues), the same goes for GoldSrc-based games (HL, HL:BS, HL:OF, TFC, DoD, DMC, CS, CS:CZ or Ricochet) and the [Half-Life issue list](https://github.com/ValveSoftware/halflife/issues).

 If you have encountered issues with Portal 2, please visit our [Portal 2 Issue List](https://github.com/ValveSoftware/portal2/issues).